Food and drink prohibitions: Cats

+There is a strong taboo against eating cats in many Western parts of the world, including most of the Americas and Europe.
+Cat meat is forbidden by Jewish and Islamic law as both religions forbid the eating of carnivores.
+Cats are commonly regarded as pets in Western countries, or as working animals, kept to control vermin, not as a food animal, and consumption of cats is thus seen as a barbaric act by a large part of the population in those countries.

+In Switzerland, a 2012 report by The Local also highlighted the consumption of cats within the country.

 Eggs

+Consumption of eggs is permissible in all Abrahamic faiths.

 Jains abstain from eating eggs.
 Many Hindu and Orthodox Sikh vegetarians also refrain from eating eggs.

 An egg that naturally contains a spot of blood may not be eaten under Jewish and Islamic tradition, but eggs without any blood are commonly consumed (and are not considered to be meat, so may be eaten with dairy).

 Elephants

 Buddhists are forbidden from eating elephant meat.

 Elephant meat is also not considered kosher by Jewish dietary laws because elephants do not have cloven hooves and are not ruminants.

 Some scholars of Islamic dietary laws have ruled that it is forbidden for Muslims to eat elephant because elephants fall under the prohibited category of fanged or predatory animals.

 Hindus strictly avoid any contact with elephant meat due to the importance of the god Ganesha who is widely worshipped by Hindus.

 The Kalika Purana distinguishes bali (sacrifice) and mahabali (great sacrifice), for the ritual killing of goats, elephant, respectively, though the reference to humans in Shakti theology is symbolic and done in effigy in modern times.